BibechanaPaudel/Reproducibility-project/README.md

 - *Bacillus amyloliquefaciens*
 - *Bacillus subtilis*

-### Data Summary
+### Script workflow

+#### **1. Data Import and Preparation**

+- Three biological replicate datasets (`.csv`) are stored in the `Data/` folder.
+- All data are processed in a single RMarkdown (`.Rmd`) script.
-- **Inputs:** Cq values from RT-qPCR for PVY detection
+- Each file contains Cq values from RT-qPCR for PVY quantification, along with metadata (Treatment, Dpi, Replicate).
-- **Factors:** Treatment, Days post-inoculation (Dpi), Replication (technical), and Tissue type
-- **Format:** Three CSV files (one per biological replicate), located in the `Data/` folder
-- **Preprocessing:** Calculation of viral load using the regression equation from Feng et al. (2006), followed by log10 transformation
+- Viral load is calculated from Cq values using the regression equation from [Feng, J.L et al., 2006](https://academic.oup.com/abbs/article/38/10/669/217), then log-transformed for normality.

-### Analysis Highlights

-- All three biological replicates are analyzed within a **single RMarkdown (`.Rmd`) file**
-- Data is merged and labeled by replicate for downstream statistical modeling
-- Linear model assess treatment and time interactions
+#### **2. Data Grouping and Statistical Analysis**

-- Tukey-adjusted comparisons are performed using `emmeans` and `multcompView`
+- Data are grouped by Treatment, Days post-inoculation (Dpi), and Replicate.
+- A linear model is fit to the log-transformed viral load to analyze interaction effects.
+- Estimated marginal means are calculated using `emmeans`, followed by Tukey-adjusted pairwise comparisons.
+- Significance groupings (letters) are extracted for visualization.

+#### **3. Visualisation**

+- Bar plots are generated for:
+  - **Inoculated leaves** at 1, 4, 7, and 10 Dpi
+  - **Systemic leaves** at 7 and 10 Dpi
+- Visuals include:
-- Visualizations include bar plots for inoculated and systemic leaves with error bars and significance letters
+  - Grouped bar charts with error bars (standard error)
+  - Statistical significance labels over bars
-- Outputs include combined plots with common legends for effective comparison
+  - Combined plots with shared legends
+- Color-blind friendly palettes are used.

+#### **4. Statistical Testing**

+- ANOVA and type-II tests (via `car::Anova`) assess Treatment*Dpi interactions.
+- Post hoc multiple comparisons are performed using `emmeans` and `multcompView`.
+- Model fit is evaluated using residuals and diagnostics.

+#### **5. Helper Functions (within the RMarkdown)**

+- **Viral Load Transformation:** Applies regression formula for converting Cq to copy number.
+- **calculateMeansAndSE:** Aggregates replicate data to compute average and standard error.
+- **addSigLetters:** Merges statistical letters for use in plots.
+- **LeafTypeClassifier:** Categorizes sample type (Inoculated vs. Systemic) based on Dpi.
+- **PlotTemplates:** Modular ggplot2 code to streamline visual consistency across figures.
+- **CombinePlots:** Uses `ggpubr::ggarrange()` to create unified multi-panel figures.

 ```
 ├── Nb_PGPR+PVY.html